 How Active Isolated Stretching (AIS) May Help You

 Because AIS is active by nature, it can serve as a warm up to prepare the body for physical activity (e.g. daily activities, sport, or work)

 AIS can help to optimize specific joint range of motion and reduce the risk of injury

 The repetitive gentle motions of AIS will invigorate the circulatory, respiratory, and neuromuscular systems of the body

 AIS is a simple program that can be used to reduce postural tightness by activating weak and inhibited muscles in order to stretch the opposing “tight” muscle groups

 Practiced consistently, AIS can help one to develop and improve flexibility and maximize potential for athletic performance

 3 principles of performing Active Isolated Stretching

-3. Breathe… in at the starting position, breathe out as you stretch.
+Breathe in at the starting position, breathe out as you stretch.
 Breathing helps to relax the nervous system and is an important fuel for muscle contraction.
 Repeat this breathing pattern with each repetition and try to sync your breath with the movement.
-Most importantly, don’t hold your breath during the stretch as that will create more tension.

 I’ve put together a simple video follow along routine for the upper and lower half of the body to get you started.
 It focuses on the major muscle groups and basic movement planes.
 For more comprehensive instruction the following book is recommended – “Specific Stretching for Everyone”, also available on an easy to follow along Blu-Ray Disc version (I don’t get a sales commission if you purchase through the links).